Set 11 | 501 - 550

 (N.) (जासूस)

-Example: The detective solved the mystery with sharp observation skills.
+Sentence: The detective solved the mystery with sharp observation skills.

 The act of discouraging something by instilling fear or doubt